Labour hasn’t ‘halved’ the number of asylum hotels – Full Fact

 And a Sky News report on Thursday, which has since been corrected, claimed that the Labour leader of Tamworth borough council, Carol Dean, had “pointed out that under the Labour government, the use of hotels has halved from 402 to 210, with the aim of stopping the use of any hotels by 2029”.

-We’ve also seen lots of similar claims on social media about Labour having supposedly “halved” the number of asylum hotels.
+We’ve also seen lots of similar claims on social media about Labour having supposedly “halved” the number of asylum hotels, including on Facebook and on Threads.

 But as we explained in our fact check last week, while it’s true that the number of asylum hotels peaked at over 400 in the summer of 2023, and as of last month stood at 210, almost all of this reduction took place under the Conservatives.